 Teach your kids that get rich quick schemes, whether they be pyramid schemes or sure-thing investments, are often the fastest way to lose your hard-earned cash.

-A great tip for bonuses or gifted money is to put 30% in long term savings, 30% in short term savings (new computer, toy etc) and keep 30% to spend now and leave a portion for charity.
+A great tip for bonuses or gifted money is to put 15% in long term savings, 15% in short term savings (new computer, toy etc) and keep 30% to spend now and leave a portion for charity.